How to Run Automatic File Backup in Windows 10 (2 Free Ways)

 Important files you save on other internal drives.

-Then, how to backup files in Windows 10 automatically?
+Then, how to perform auto backup files in Windows 10?
 Please move on to the next part.

 Here I’m going to show you two efficient ways to run automatic Windows 10 file backup.
 Two tools will be used.
 One is a powerful backup freeware, and the other is Windows built-in tool File History.

-AOMEI Backupper Standard, the best free backup software, offers you full backup solutions: System Backup, Disk Backup, Partition Backup, and File Backup.
+AOMEI Backupper Standard, the best free backup software, offers you full backup solutions: System Backup, Disk Backup, Partition Backup, File Backup and Cloud Backup.
 You can also backup files in Windows 10 with the Sync feature.
 The difference between File Backup and Sync is that File Backup creates an image file for the backed up files while Sync copies those files to another place directly.

 You are allowed to set the backup/sync task to run automatically using the Schedule feature.
 All Windows PC operating systems like Windows 11/10/8.1/8/7/Vista/XP are supported.
 Follow the guidance below to perform automatic file backup in Windows 10 via AOMEI Backupper.

 Step 1.
 Download, install and launch AOMEI Backupper.
 Click “Backup” and select “File Backup”.

 Step 2.
 Name the task so that you can distinguish it from other backup tasks.
 Click “Add File” or “Add Folder” to select the files/folders you want to backup.

 Step 3.
 Select a destination path to store the image file.
-You can backup files to cloud, NAS device, external hard drive, USB drive, and network location.
+You can backup files to USB drive, external hard drive, NAS device, and network share, etc.